Anirudh-Madarapu/Tree-algorithms-in-Java/README.md

                      /   \
                     (54)   (67)

-# For second Question

-For the second question, I drew various types of trees in the class called treeInstances.java.
+I drew various types of trees in the class called treeInstances.java.
 Please refer that class to see all the diagrams and implementation of my trees.

-# For third question

-For the third question, I wrote methods called inorder, preorder, and postorder.
+ I wrote methods called inorder, preorder, and postorder.
 For every type of traversal, we need to pass a node.
 For every method, I passed head of the tree.

    Post order: